MilenaSilveira/Weather-Dashboard/README.md

 # Weather-Dashboard

 The Weather Dashboard was created so when the user searches a city name, the current day weather report is displayed on the screen.
-The dashbord will show weather details like, temperature, wind speed, humidity, and an icon of the current conditions.
+The dashboard will show weather details like, temperature, wind speed, humidity, and an icon of the current conditions.
 On the center of the page user will also see a future five day weather report that with display some extra weather conditions.

 ## Tools